SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key 'foreach' you can use as per your wish but not with the same key names because it will merge all.
 - Interview question ?
-We are using S3 bucket with Dynamodb locking, here local state will not work because it will create duplicates and errors, security will not be there inside the local.
+We are using S3 bucket with Dynamodb locking.
+Here local state will not work because it will create duplicates and errors, security will not be there inside the local.
 So we have to keep it safely in the remote storage like S3 bucket, it will provide better collaboration among the team members and also security.

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different configuration ?